 New College Buildings

-New College is one of the best known colleges of Oxford with splendid gardens and having perpendicular style architecture that really stands out in the Oxford University.
+New College is one of the best-known colleges of Oxford with splendid gardens and having perpendicular style architecture that really stands out in the Oxford University.
 It was founded by William of Wykeham in 1379 primarily for educating priests and today the college has outgrown into admitting undergraduate and graduate students in nearly every subject.
-It has hall, chapel and gardens that are the best in the area.
+It has a hall, chapel, and gardens that are the best in the area.